Hardie Scott

-Hardie Scott (June 7, 1907 – November 2, 1999) was a Republican member of the U.S. House of Representatives from Pennsylvania.
+Hardie Scott (June 7, 1907 – November 2, 1999) was an American politician who served as a Republican member of the United States House of Representatives for Pennsylvania's 3rd congressional district from 1947 to 1953.

+Early life

-Hardie Scott, son of John Roger Kirkpatrick Scott, was born in Bala Cynwyd, Pennsylvania.
-He graduated from the Taft School in Watertown, Connecticut, in 1926, from Yale University in 1930, and from the University of Pennsylvania Law School in 1934.
+Hardie Scott, son of John Roger Kirkpatrick Scott, was born in Bala Cynwyd, Pennsylvania on June 7, 1907.
+He graduated from the Taft School in Watertown, Connecticut, in 1926.
+He attended Yale University, graduating in 1930.
+While at Yale, he was captain of the 1930 Yale Polo Team.
+That year, the team went on to win the intercollegiate polo championship.
+He was also a member of Psi Upsilon fraternity.

+He graduated from the University of Pennsylvania Law School in 1934.